-Looked After Children
+4.21 Looked After Children

-- To ensure school personnel have the skills, knowledge and understanding necessary to keep looked after children safe. - To ensure that appropriate staff have the information they need in relation to a child's looked after legal status. - To promote the educational achievement of children who are looked after. - To ensure the designated teacher for looked after children has the appropriate training.
+- To ensure school personnel have the skills, knowledge and understanding necessary to keep looked after children safe. - To ensure that appropriate school personnel have the information they need in relation to a child's looked after legal status. - To promote the educational achievement of children who are looked after. - To ensure the designated teacher for looked after children has the appropriate training.

-Children with Special Educational Needs and Disabilities
+4.22 Children with Special Educational Needs and Disabilities